chikenlover89/nested-sections-wlogin/README.md

-# lp-cv
+# Nested Sections With Login
 ## Instructions:
-    * 1. Clone repository with command 'git clone https://github.com/chikenlover89/multiple-sections-wlogin.git'
+    * 1. Clone repository with command 'git clone https://github.com/chikenlover89/nested-sections-wlogin.git'
     * 2. Create an empty mysql database or use existing that does not have table with names 'section1','section2','section3','users',
     * 3. Edit '.env.example' file name to '.env'
     * 4. Fill the env file configuration - DB_HOST=localhost, DB_USER= "your mysql user", DB_PASSWORD= "your password", DB_DATABASE= "your database name"